 - You presented insufficient documentation to convince the CBP Officer that you have permission to enter or a legitimate reason for him to decide to let you in;

-- You gave an implausible reason for entry—the Officer felt you were lying about something or your story just didn’t add up (very common if the Officer thinks you are coming to work without authorization); or
+- You gave an implausible reason for entry—the officer felt you were lying about something or your story just didn’t add up (very common if the officer thinks you are coming to work in the U.S. without authorization); or

-In these scenarios, the burden is on YOU to convince the Officer of your eligibility.
-If the Officer isn’t convinced, you don’t get in.
-Call us to help unravel the situation and get you on a path for entry to the U.S.
+In these scenarios, the burden is on you to convince the officer of your eligibility.
+If the officer isn’t convinced, you don’t get in.
+With compassion and a firm commitment to troubleshoot your case, you can count on our focused team of professionals to help unravel the situation and get you on a path for entry to the U.S.